 - Reduces redness from inflamed acne

-For best results, subsequent sessions of the Spectra XT Laser are needed.
+For best results, subsequent sessions are needed.

 Thulium BB Laser

 The Thulium BB Laser is a stronger laser treatment that effectively targets facial pigmentation, Melasma, brightens the skin and improves size of pores.
 In South Korea, many call it the BB Laser because of its ability to improve the texture and tone of the skin, just like when applying BB cream to the skin.

 Thulium BB Laser is a unique sub-ablative thulium 1927nm laser for skin resurfacing and rejuvenating.
 The laser’s wavelength penetrates to a level between the lower part of the epidermis and dermis where it is able to target freckles, sunspots, age spots and Melasma while renewing damaged skin and stimulating collagen production.